Alexander Yarin

-Born in 1953 in Alma-Ata (Kazakhstan), he graduated from the physico-mathematical school N 30 in Leningrad in 1970, then, from the Physico-Mechanical Department of the Polytechnic Institute in Leningrad in 1977 as MSc in Applied Physics, became PhD (1980) and Doctor (1989) of Physico-Mathematical Sciences at the Institute for Problems in Mechanics of the Academy of Sciences of the USSR in Moscow where he worked.
-Professor at the Technion- Israel Institute of Technology in 1990-2005 (Eduard Pestel Chair in Mechanical Engineering in 1999-2005).
+Born in 1953 in Alma-Ata (Kazakhstan), he graduated from the physico-mathematical school N 30 in Leningrad in 1970, then, from the Physico-Mechanical Department of the Polytechnic Institute in Leningrad in 1977 as MSc in Applied Physics, became PhD (1980) and Doctor (DSc, Habilitation) (1989) of Physico-Mathematical Sciences at the Institute for Problems in Mechanics of the Academy of Sciences of the USSR in Moscow where he worked.
+Professor at the Technion-Israel Institute of Technology in 1990-2005 (Eduard Pestel Chair in Mechanical Engineering in 1999-2005).

 Professor Yarin was a Fellow of the Rashi Foundation, The Israel Academy of Sciences and Humanities, a Fellow of the Center of Excellence “Smart Interfaces” at the Technical University Darmstadt, Germany.
 He was awarded The Gutwirth Award, The Hershel Rich Prize, and The Prize for Technological Development for Defense against Terror of the American-Technion Society, and the 3rd Prize of The Society of Mechanics, Taiwan.